ningw42/Iosevkata/README.md

 - [x] Prefetch script.
 - [x] Larger period size in punctuation.
 - [x] Build and release with GitHub Actions.
+- [ ] Switch to [calendar versioning](https://calver.org/) to decouple from Iosevka's semantic versioning.
 - [ ] Add `zstd` compressed artifacts.
 - [ ] Generate preview automatically in GitHub Actions with colorscheme applied.
 - [ ] Put the glyphs from Nerd Fonts at the horizontal center of the cell/grid.
 See [ryanoasis/nerd-fonts#1644](https://github.com/ryanoasis/nerd-fonts/discussions/1644#discussioncomment-9600894).